dsccommunity/ActiveDirectoryDsc/README.md

  * If not specified, this value defaults to False.
 * **CannotChangePassword**: Specifies whether the account password can be changed (optional).
  * If not specified, this value defaults to False.
+* **PasswordAuthenticationContext**: Specifies the authentication context used when testing users' passwords (optional).
+ * The 'Negotiate' option supports NTLM authentication - which may be required when testing users' passwords when Active Directory Certificate Services (ADCS) is deployed.

 ### **xWaitForADDomain**